Why Tom Selleck's Blue Bloods Was Canceled By CBS

 Is there a next iteration of Blue Bloods in the offing?

 Nevertheless, CBS remains adamant that this is the end of the line for "Blue Bloods."
-But CBS Studios President David Stapf, in a July interview with Deadline, made it clear that they understand the value of the show as a brand.
-So while they don't have anything cooking in terms of a spinoff, the pilot light is still flickering.
+But CBS Studios President David Stapf, in a July interview with Deadline, made it clear the network understands the value of the show as a brand.
+So, while it doesn't have anything on the front burner in terms of a spinoff, the pilot light is still flickering.
 According to Stapf, "We've got to get it right so we're taking our time and trying to figure it out, okay, what is the next iteration of 'Blue Bloods?'
 We have a whole season to go where we intend to celebrate it all season long as to how good that show is, so there's still time for us to figure that out."